 Whether you're working on a new build or conversion project for either residential or commercial properties, air tightness testing is vital to ensure airtight facilities and superior ventilation.
-At Falcon Energy, we have years of experience at performing such tests on a range of properties across West and East Sussex, Surrey, Kent and nationwide.
+At Falcon Energy, we have years of experience at performing such tests on a range of properties across West Sussex, East Sussex, Surrey, Kent and nationwide.

 What is Air Pressure Testing?